jacomijnprins/LoLa/README.md

 ```
 From [Lasha Abzianidze](https://colab.research.google.com/drive/1cvOltz1eqA9QzzNCM5m7UsUhtw2_guxi?usp=sharing).

-For the baseline models, the metasets created in the project are included under ├──baseline/data.
+In difficulty scoring, the meta subs sets created in the project are included under ├──baseline/data.
+The meta subsets are generated using ├──baseline/preprocess.py
 ## Results

 The following accuracy scores on the SNLI development set were achieved using the developed curricula.